 - Define roles and responsibilities for each of the priorities and objectives

 4. Strategy implementation step 4: Deploy breakthrough objectives and prioritiesThis is the pivotal stage of strategy implementation.
 It is here that the objectives defined by management meet the increasingly operational reality at each level of the organisation.
 It is here that the iterative and participative process of "Catchball" is used.

 At this stage or after the previous stage, the "strategic priorities" or "breakthrough priorities" must become real "breakthrough projects" with a project plan and organisation, roles and responsibilities and resources.

-In our "Vision Kanri" method, the definition of annual objectives is included in this phase (different than the Hoshin Kanri); it does not necessarily come before:
+In our "Vision Kanri" strategy implementation method, the definition of annual objectives is included in this phase.
+Thus this is different than the Hoshin Kanri, since it does not necessarily come before:

 - This makes it possible to keep a sufficient time horizon and without initial constraints to define "breakthrough projects" compatible with the notion of "breakthrough" (important, often long and difficult change) at the first levels below the general management level

 - Going down the hierarchy this time horizon will naturally shorten within a year, the year being the right time to set objectives because it is compatible with the budget cycle; this moment comes when none of the "breakthrough projects" lasts more than a year

 - For a small organisation, it is possible that the time horizon may already be one year at the first level of the hierarchy under the general direction; but it is important not to make any mandatory limitations